-Hey, ya’ll!
-It’s so good to see you here!
+Welcome, friend!
+It’s so good to have you here!

-Our oldest two children came in pretty close succession, being exactly 18 months apart.
-At that point, we thought we may want more kids one day, (when I say kids, I mean kid).
-It was in 2006 that the Lord began dealing with our hearts about adoption, and we followed his leading.
-BB came home from the Philippines in 2009 at 15 months old!
+We are parents to eight wonderful children.
+Our oldest two children came in pretty close succession.
+In 2006, the Lord began dealing with our hearts about adoption, and we followed his leading.
+Number three came home from the Philippines in 2009 at 15 months old!

-When we brought BB home from the Philippines, I knew that I needed (and wanted) to be home with them.
+At that point, knew that I needed (and wanted) to be home with my children.
 And so, we decided that we would work towards that goal.
-After another year in the classroom, I did just that…I came home.
-Really, I haven’t looked back.
-That’s not to say I haven’t wanted to throw in the towel, even if just for few days, but I know my calling: to be home, teaching my kids, managing my home, being a help-meet for my husband.
+After another year teaching 8th grade ELA, I did just that…I came home.
+I have never looked back.
+That’s not to say I haven’t wanted to throw in the towel, even if just for few days, but I know my calling: to be home, teaching my kids, managing my home, being a helper to my husband.

 While I love and cherish (though, admittedly not enough) these treasures, it’s not all roses.

-It’s true.
-Sometimes I do, hate life, that is.
 Being in the trenches of life is hard.
-It’s scary.
-It’s frustrating.
-It seems to never end.
-When I am in the trenches (and I almost always am), I can’t see past the dirt in front of me.
+It’s scary, and frustrating, and it seems like it’s never going to end.
+When I am in the trenches (and I almost always am), I can’t see past the dirt and yuck in front of me.
 Maybe you know that feeling.